Biljana7/reactproject/README.md

 ## Available Scripts

-To run project, instal first node.js to project directory
+To run project, instal first node.js in project directory
 ### `npm install`

 In the project directory, you can run: